Allied Health Professions Schools in Hawaii

 Jobs for Allied Health Professions Grads in Hawaii

-There are 4,170 people in the state and 1,414,230 people in the nation working in allied health jobs.
+4,170 people in the state and 1,414,230 in the nation are employed in jobs related to allied health.

 Wages for Allied Health Professions Jobs in Hawaii

 Allied Health grads earn an average of $71,460 in the state and $61,540 nationwide.